 Online support.
+Live communication through Google Meet is possible throughout the school.
+Face to face communication between staff and pupils is of paramount importance to support teaching and learning and also mental wellbeing.
 Teachers will be online and following the amended timetable alongside their pupils in order to enable them to respond to pupils' enquiries.
-This will allow them to "Meet" with small groups of pupils to assist using video technology as appropriate as well as responding to individual questions through the stream.
+This will allow them to "Meet" with groups of pupils to assist using video technology as appropriate as well as responding to individual questions through the stream.